 Chlorophyll is the shepherd of light energy – in the central atom of the chlorophyll molecule is magnesium where the sun’s light is gathered for releasing the sugars, starches, and fats from which we will eventually get our energy.
 Magnesium is omnipresent in the catabolic steps in which we disassemble sugars and fats in our metabolic fire: the Krebs (citric acid) cycle.

-The algae found in BAC have unique cell wall made of complex polysaccharides, which have been shown to stimulate interferon production and exhibit strong anti-tumor activity in a series of studies conducted over the last several decades.
+The algae found in BAC have an unique cell wall made of complex polysaccharides, which have been shown to stimulate interferon production and exhibit strong anti-tumor activity in a series of studies conducted over the last several decades.

 Polysaccharides are relatively complex carbohydrates.
 They are polymers made up of many monosaccharides joined together by glycosidic bonds.
 Cell-surface polysaccharides as in microalgae like spirulina in BioAlgae Concentrate play diverse roles in the bacterial “lifestyle”.
 They serve as a barrier between the cell wall and the environment, mediate host-pathogen interactions.